Changing Children’s Lives with Hypnosis

 Learning Objectives: After attending this program participant will be able to:

-Describe how to teach basic hypnosis techniques to children, including introducing them to concept of mind/body interactions through muscle testing.
+- Describe how to teach basic hypnosis techniques to children, including introducing them to the concept of mind/body interactions through muscle testing.

-Interact with children’s subconscious to teach them about how to tap better into their inner resources.
+- Interact with children's subconscious through muscle testing, ideomotor signaling, and the whiteboard technique to teach them about how to tap better into their inner resources.

 About the Presenter: Ran D. Anbar, MD, FAAP, is board certified in both pediatric pulmonology and general pediatrics, offering hypnosis and counseling services at Center Point Medicine in La Jolla, California, and Syracuse, New York.
 Dr. Anbar is also a past President, fellow, and approved consultant of the American Society of Clinical Hypnosis.
 Dr. Anbar is a leader in pediatric clinical hypnosis, and his experiences with hypnosis since 1998 have allowed him to successfully treat over 7,000 children.
 He served as a professor of pediatrics and medicine and the director of pediatric pulmonology at SUNY Upstate Medical University in Syracuse, New York, for 21 years.
 Dr. Anbar has been the principal investigator in 10 published case studies of pediatric hypnosis and involved in research trials of children with cystic fibrosis and other pulmonary disorders.
 He is a published author of more than 50 articles, abstracts, and book chapters on pediatric functional disorders and pediatric hypnosis.
 He is the author of Changing Children’s Lives with Hypnosis: A Journey to the Center.
 Dr. Anbar has been the recipient of numerous awards including SCEH’s 2002 Roy M. Dorcus Award for Best Clinical Paper on Hypnosis and ASCH’s 2015 and 2022 William Wester Awards for Excellence in Child Hypnosis.